programmerShinobi/next-auth-credentials/README.md

 Each lesson has it's own branch.
 To see the code for a lesson, select that lesson from the branch drop-down.

 ## Reference
-All the course files for the TypeScript tutorial playlist on [Full Stack Niraj YouTube channel](https://www.youtube.com/watch?v=EFucgPdjeNg&t=620s).
+All the course files for the Next with Auth Credentials tutorial playlist on [Full Stack Niraj YouTube channel](https://www.youtube.com/watch?v=EFucgPdjeNg&t=620s).